Chris Coleman leaves Wales role for Sunderland job

 - From the section Wales

-Chris Coleman has left his job with Wales to take over at Championship club Sunderland.
+Chris Coleman has left his job as Wales manager to take over at Championship club Sunderland.

 Coleman will succeed Simon Grayson, who was sacked after 18 games in charge.

+The Football Association of Wales (FAW) confirmed: "Regretfully, Chris Coleman has resigned from his position with immediate effect."

-Former defender Coleman succeeded the late Gary Speed as Wales boss and guided them to an historic appearance at Euro 2016, where they reached the semi-finals.
+Ex-defender Coleman, 47, succeeded the late Gary Speed in 2012 and guided them to an historic appearance at Euro 2016, where they reached the semi-finals.

 Disappointment followed as Wales failed to reach the 2018 World Cup finals in Russia.

+"The FAW and Wales as a nation will be eternally grateful for the job he has done over the last six years as national team manager, from travelling the length and breadth of Wales outside of the media spotlight to talk to players and supporters, to guiding us to the semi-finals of the European Championships.

+"We wish Chris the very best of luck for the future as he returns to club management, a desire for which he has always been honest and open about."

-After Wales' qualifying campaign for that tournament ended in defeat to the Republic of Ireland, Coleman's last two games in charge were a loss to France and home draw against Panama.
+After Wales' qualifying campaign for the 2018 tournament ended in defeat by the Republic of Ireland, Coleman's last two games in charge were a 2-0 loss to France and 1-1 home draw against Panama in November, 2017.

-Negotiations between Coleman and the Football Association of Wales continued after the game against the Central Americans.
+Negotiations between Coleman and the FAW continued after the game against the Central Americans.

-Those talks ended with Coleman opting to leave, having often spoken about hoping to one day return to the day-to-day demands of club management.
+Those talks ended with Coleman leaving.
+He had often spoken about hoping to return to the day-to-day demands of club management amid a career that has included being in charge of Fulham in the Premier League.

 Ex-Wales defender Danny Gabbidon told BBC Sport Wales: "I'm gutted, really disappointed.
 I know all the fans will be, the players will be as well.